-Based on what I said above about scenarios in the mind here is one theory about how situated meaning works: Humans have experiences in the world.
+Based on what I said above about scenarios in the mind here is one theory about how situational meaning works: Humans have experiences (best: experience^{GFL}) in the world.
 They store these experiences in their minds, but in an edited fashion where they foreground or highlight the aspects of the experience that were relevant to their goals (an effect of how they paid attention to elements in the experience while having it).
 With more and more similar experiences, humans find patterns and sub-patterns in this experience and they organize their experiences in their minds, and how they recall their experiences, in terms of these patterns and sub-patterns (associations).
 Patterns and sub-patterns, after a lot of experience, can rise to a fair degree of abstraction and generalization, but, for the most part, abstraction grows bottom up from specific experiences initially viewed in fairly concrete and specific ways (diSessa 2000).
-When humans need to act they can run scenarios in their heads that flexibly combine and recombine elements of these patterns and subpatterns to imagine things from the perspective of themselves and their goals or from the perspective of other actors or even objects (e.g., imagining a river flowing to the sea).
+When humans need to act, they can run scenarios in their heads that flexibly combine and recombine elements of these patterns and sub-patterns to imagine things from the perspective of themselves and their goals or from the perspective of other actors or even objects (e.g., imagining a river flowing to the sea).

-In giving situated meanings to words in context, we associate the word with a scenario or a set of them.
+In giving situational meanings to words in context, we associate the word with a scenario or a set of them.
 We "see" and "act" (and "feel") in our mind's eye and can do so vicariously for others as roles in our heads.
 Remember that these scenarios can be at various levels of abstraction, but must remain iconic enough for patterns and sub-patterns to be apparent, rearrangable, and modifiable.
 So, for example, say you heard from a clerk in an ice-cream store: "The coffee spilled, so I quickly scooped it up off the floor before the boss saw me".
-You may well give the word "coffee" here a situated meaning based on a scenario involving coffee ice-cream and ice-cream scoops.
+You may well give the word "coffee" here a situated meaning based on a scenario involving coffee ice-cream and icecream scoops.
 Of course, you could imagine a comedic scene in which the person is frantically attempting to scoop coffee as liquid with an ice-cream scoop.
-Situated meanings are sometimes said to be in the domain of pragmatics in linguistics or in the domain of semantics taken in a broader way than is sometimes typical in linguistics.